MrSamuelLaw/openproject-recurring-tasks/README.md

 ### Weather Forecast

-In the image below, I have created a work package that will be clone into the project Main when a weather code between (inclusive) 63 to 67 or 71 to 77 or 81 to 99 is in the forecast for the next 1 days.
-The template will only be cloned on the rising edge of the forecast intersecting with the desired weather codes.
+In the image below, I have created a work package that will be clone into the project Main when the precipitation chance goes above 0 anytime in the next two days..
+The template will only be cloned on the rising edge of the forecast exceeding the any of the specified parameters.
 Put another way, if it storms every day for a week, this template will only be created one day before the first storm, as the transition from no storms in the next day to storms in the next day occurs only prior to the first day or stormy weather.

 ![alt text](images/weather_forecase_example.png)